 Neil Armstrong’s first words when stepping onto the surface of the Moon, “That’s one small step for man, one giant leap for mankind,” well expressed the spirit of that mission.
 And those of us who shared that spirit were, in spirit, on the Moon with Armstrong and Aldrin that day forty years ago.

 Edward Hudgins is director of advocacy for The Atlas Society.
-He is an expect on the regulation of space, and editor of the book Space: The Free-Market Frontier (Cato Institute).
+He is an expert on the regulation of space, and editor of the book Space: The Free-Market Frontier (Cato Institute).
 Hudgins was formerly director of regulatory studies for the Cato Institute and editor of its Regulation magazine.